yamunariver/Az104/README.md

+## You have an Azure subscription that contains a container app named App1.
+App1 is configured to use cached data.

+You plan to create a new container.

+You need to ensure that the new container automatically refreshes the cache used by App1.

+Which type of container should you configure?

+Select only one answer.

+`blob`

+`init`

+`privileged`

+`sidecar`

+`
+Azure Container Apps manages the details of Kubernetes and container orchestration.
+Containers in Azure Container Apps can use any runtime, programming language, or development stack of your choice.
+You can define multiple containers in a single container app to implement the sidecar pattern, for example, an agent that reads logs from the primary app container in a shared volume and forwards them to a logging service
+`

 ## You have a Basic Azure App Service plan that contains a web app.

 You need to ensure that the web app can scale automatically when the CPU percentage goes beyond 80 percent for a duration of 15 minutes.